RamanGodun/State-symmetric-blueprint-mono-repo/ADR/supporting_info/info-001-use-case-areas.md

 **Evaluated cost of approach implementation**:

-- First features: adapters observed at ~20–35% LOC (Auth-like lower end; Profile-like - higher) per feature.
+- First features: adapters observed at ~20–35% LOC per feature (Auth-like fetures - lower end; Profile-like - higher).
 - After approach's implementation in 2–3 features (reusing the same seams), amortized overhead drops to ≤5–10%.

 * Accepted model and performed asseamants are in [`info-002-business-value-estimates.md`](./info-002-business-value-estimates.md).
 To revaluate - run `melos loc:report` in terminal.

 ## 🎯 Potential Niche Target for Teams/Projects

-> This approach is **business‑valuable for a niche** (<5–10% of market), when reuse across apps/stacks is likely.
+> This approach is **business‑valuable for a niche** (<5–10% of market), when reuse of feature's codebase across the apps/stacks is likely.
 Below are the profiles where it shines (and where it doesn’t).

 ### 🎯 Agencies (Outsourcing Companies)